 Your doctor is always rushing you.

 Furthermore, it’s likely these time pressures that are causing doctors to frequently interrupt patients.
 Studies show that doctors interrupt patients just 12 seconds into the patients’ opening statements describing their symptoms and issues.

-My personal experience:
+My personal experience.

 Your doctor doesn’t listen to you.

-Doctors don’t listen to patients for a variety of reasons.
-It might be because he/she is rushing, as discussed above.
+Perhaps he/she is rushing, as discussed above.
 But, it could also indicate that your doctor doesn’t value your opinion or input.
 Your doctor must hear your complete story in order to identify possible diagnoses, order appropriate testing and consider a path for treatment.

 If you feel your doctor doesn’t listen to you, or doesn’t respect you, it’s time to find a new doctor.